undavide/fs/Frequency Separation 2021.md

 O - GB(Lum) = D(Lum)

-Finally, nothing prevents you use the regular decomposition and retain the color only, in order to emphasize a more impressionistic effect – some sort of
+Finally, nothing prevents you to use the regular decomposition and retain the color only, in order to emphasize a more impressionistic effect – some sort of
 _Michel Eugène Chevreul influenced simultaneous contrast boosted_ look.

 ![](img/Color.jpg)